 Yes, some defendants really are that stubborn.
 In this case, you are certainly going to need a law firm with a successful track record at trial.
 Remember, you can settle a claim even after the trial begins, all the way up to the final verdict.

 Our Clients Come First

-The personal injury attorneys at Saeedian Law Group have won generous settlements and verdicts for thousands of injured clients.
+The Uber accident attorneys at Saeedian Law Group have won generous settlements and verdicts for thousands of injured clients.

 We have the experience, knowledge, and trial skills to take your case all the way to trial, should that become necessary.
 More commonly, we use our trial skills as a bargaining chip to get you the compensation you need and deserve.